updated April 5, 2021

-Will we be able to travel again once the Covid vaccine comes out?
+Will I be able to travel again once I get the Covid vaccine?

-Hopefully, but it’s not quite that simple.
-Ultimately, much will be up to individual countries, as it is now: some countries are welcoming travelers with testing or quarantine requirements, while others are welcoming travelers for certain countries only.
+Yes!
+Unfortunately, the details are a bit more murky.
+Ultimately, much will be up to individual countries, as it is now: some countries are welcoming travelers with testing or quarantine requirements, while others are welcoming travelers from certain countries only.
 Still others not welcoming travelers at all.
-In 2021, we’ll probably still see similar patterns: some countries may welcome travelers who can show proof of vaccination, while others may just keep their current testing requirements.
+In 2021, we’re still seeing similar patterns: some countries may welcome travelers who can show proof of vaccination, while others are just keep their current testing requirements.

 Places like Australia and New Zealand—who have had strict international travel restrictions—will likely continue to be cautious and may not open borders in 2021 at all.
-However, we can expect that other countries may very well open borders to vaccinated travelers again this summer.
+However, we are seeing some countries who are opening again to vaccinated travelers or waiving their current testing/quarantine requirements if you’re vaccinated.
+In short, having a vaccine is going to make traveling easier in 2021.

 Will I need to prove I’ve been vaccinated to travel again?